Poseidon1402/Gestion_Facture/README.md

 <h4>NB: Don't forget to remove all the file in the migrations directory before the execution of the final step !</h4>

-<h3>Then run your server with : </h3>
+<h3>Then run your local server with : </h3>

+    //if you use symfony cli
-    symfony serve -d                            //if you use symfony cli php -S localhost:8000 -t public/            // if you don't have symfony cli
+    symfony serve -d

+    // if you want to run it with php command php -S localhost:8000 -t public/